-- 1. If the EMD call taker receives information to suggest the presence of COVID, or respiratory febrile illness, during the call taking process, that information shall be passed on to responders during dispatching. - 2.
-This does NOT replace the need for EMS providers to evaluate each response for COVID or respiratory febrile illness risk.
+- If the EMD calltaker receives information to suggest the presence of COVID infection during the calltaking process, that information shall be passed on to responders during dispatching. - 2.
+This does NOT replace the need for EMS Providers to evaluate each response for COVID- 19 risk.
+Minimally, responders should consider any call for service with signs or symptoms associated with COVID infection to be considered a COVID response until proven otherwise.